limonyessi/ML_Pipeline_Chinook_DB/GENRE_PREDICTION_GUIDE.md

 ### 3. Prediction Process

-When predicting for a new customer:
+When predicting for a customer:

-- Takes customer spending information
+- Takes customer ID as input
 - Uses the trained model to predict preferred genre
-- Returns the predicted genre with confidence scores
+- Returns the predicted genre in a simple format

 ## Database Schema Requirements